Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Setup and Main Results

 \subsection{Main Result}

 \cref{eq:xu} provides a bound over the difference between the expected loss of the output parameter and the empirical loss.
-Of course, without further constraints, it is not hard to construct an algorithm that carries little information on the sample.
-However, to obtain a bound over the suboptimality of the parameter $w_S$, one is required not only to obtain a generalization error gap but also to non-trivially bound the empirical risk.
+Without further constraints, it is not hard to construct an algorithm that carries little information on the sample.
+But, to obtain a bound over the excess risk of the parameter $w_S$, one is required not only to obtain a generalization error gap but also to non-trivially bound the empirical risk.
 The following result shows that requiring both has its limits:

 \begin{theorem} For every $0<\epsilon<1/54$ and algorithm $A$, with sample complexity $m(\epsilon)$, there exists a distribution $D$ over a space $\Z$, and loss function $f$, $1$-Lipschitz and convex in $w$, such that, if $|S|\ge m(\epsilon)$ then: